JeffreyGorman/starter-hugo-academic/content/publication/JACS_2021/index.md

 ---
-title: "An example DNA journal article"
+title: "Does the URL work?"
 authors:
 - admin
 - Robert Ford